dwbapst/PaleoSoc_phylo_short_course_2019/readme.md

 		- If you don't want to do a single point estimate tree, how can you avoid that (maybe treeplyr in R for working with tree vectors, co-estimation of  model + tree in RevBayes) see here for an example:
 		- https://revbayes.github.io/tutorials/chromo/
 	- Peter: What might be done with the cinctan dataset?
 Smith & Zamora separated “feeding” characters (or at least food groove characters) from others, and there certainly have been PCM studies contrasting how one class of characters evolves vs. another.
 We probably could gather basic size data, too: e.g., dimensions of the theca or whatever you call the “body” of these things.
 The benefit of that is that there might be a prize for the 1 millionth tree-based test of body size evolution!
-???? - Module 11 - Summary
+- End-of-Day Summary
-	- who?
+	- Who?
+Peter W.?
+Laura S.?
+Davey W.?
-	- when? unknown duration
+	- When?
+Unknown duration?
+1.25 hrs is gonna be very tight for PCMs as it is...
 	- Conclusions, Inspirations
 	- What Paleontologists Can Contribute to Systematics